Usuzumi Park 淡墨公園

 How to Get There

 From Nagoya take the JR Tokaido Line to Ogaki Station; the journey is about 30 minutes.
-This line also passes through Gifu Station on the way.
-From Ogaki take the local Tarumi Railway to Tarumi Station, another 30 minutes.
-From here, the park is a 20-minute walk.
+From Ogaki take the local Tarumi Railway to the final stop, Tarumi Station, which takes about an hour.
+From here, the park is a 15-minute walk.

 One of Japan's top three cherry trees